uwescience/DSSG2021-redistricting-website/texas.md

 ## Focus
-Texas has experienced an estimated [15.9% population growth](https://www.texastribune.org/2021/08/12/texas-2020-census/) over the last decade driven largely by Hispanic groups, and this has resulted in two new congressional seats being allocated to Texas in the upcoming 2021 redistricting cycle.
+Texas has experienced an estimated [15.9% population growth](https://www.texastribune.org/2021/08/12/texas-2020-census/) over the last decade, driven largely by Hispanic groups.
+This has resulted in two new congressional seats being allocated to Texas in the upcoming 2021 redistricting cycle.
 However, this growth has not been evenly distributed across the state.
 In fact, 143 of the 254 counties in Texas have experienced a declining population.

+As Texas considers where to place these two new districts, it will be important to not only account for changing population patterns within the state, but also to ensure that minority groups have equal representation.
 In the new redistricting cycle, it is crucial to consider what a fair map looks like for Black and Latino voters.
-As Texas considers where to place these two new seats, it will be important to not only account for changing population patterns within the state, but also to ensure that minority groups have equal representation.

 ## State & Historical Context